widelang/draft/README.md

 .
 "Welcome, Stranger!"
 ```

-⚠️ Parenthesis are optional! `{}` are optional when no body make visibility bad.
+⚠️ Parentheses are optional! `{}` are optional when no body make visibility bad.

 You can also nest Questions: